-Describes an ascent of the Espolón de la Caldera, an alpine type climb and scramble in Spain’s Sierra Nevada mountain range in July 2015 by Richard Hartley (Spanish Highs) and Andrew Phillips.
+Describes an ascent of the Espolón de la Caldera, an alpine type climb and scramble in Spain’s Sierra Nevada mountain range in July 2015

 The Espolón de la Caldera is in fact the NW ridge of the Puntal de la Caldera, found just to the west of Mulhacén’s, Collado de Ciervo, in Spain’s Sierra Nevada mountains.
 It gives a rough and sometimes loose scramble with many possibilities for making the ascent easier or tougher to suit.
 At it’s easiest it’s a Grade 2 scramble, and I guess about VD (4⁄4+) if the steps and pinnacles are taken direct.
 Difficult and dangerous to descend or escape due to the loose nature of many areas.